cair/convolutional-tsetlin-machine-tutorial/README.md

 #### Overview of Architecture
 <p>
-The structure of the Tsetlin Machine is shown below.
+The structure of the classic Tsetlin Machine is shown below.
 This structure forms the core of the Convolutional Tsetlin Machine:
 </p>
 <p align="center">
   <img width="40%" src="https://github.com/olegranmo/blob/blob/master/Overall_Architecture.png">